 Leave San Bartolome de Tirajana & head towards the NW coastal town of Puerto de las Nieves.
-Conquer the mountain passes of Cruz Grande (1236m) & the Paso de la Herradura (1425m) before continuing around the Caldera de Tejeda (from where our optional extra loop starts) to arrive in Artenara.
-The route takes you to the ancient pine forest of Tamadaba (1320m) from where you descend on the greener Northern slopes of the island to reach sea level at Puerto de las Nieves.
+Conquer the mountain passes of Cruz Grande (1236m) & El Aserrador (1345m) before continuing around the Cruz de Tejeda (from where our optional extra loop starts) to arrive in Artenara.
+The route takes you to the ancient pine forest of Tamadaba (1320m) from where you descend on the greener northern slopes of the island to reach sea level at Puerto de las Nieves.
 Enjoy a beautiful sunset & views from the hotel pool.

 The easier option today cuts out the loops to Cruz de Tejeda (1560m) and Tamadaba (1315m)

-Day 4: The Green North: Las Medianias, Cueva Corcho & Pinos de Galdar
+Day 4: The Green North: Las Medianias, Montañon Negro & Pinos de Galdar

-A long and in places undulating descent takes you past Mirador de Pinos De Galdar (1340m) all the way back to sea level & your hotel in Puerto de las Nieves.
+A long and in places undulating descent takes you past Mirador de Pinos De Galdar (1340m) all the way down to sea level & your hotel in Puerto de las Nieves.

 The optional extra on the Challenge Route takes you off to further explore the valleys and barrancos on this lesser known area of the island.
 It includes the climbs of Cruce de Aridez (950m) and Las Rosas (1240m) before joining the classic route at the junction just before Cruz de Tejeda (1516m).

 The ‘gentle day option’ is a short ride up the remote Valley of Agaete to explore the orange orchards, a coffee plantation or a local wine cellar at the foot of the impressive cliffs of Tamadaba.
-The road finishes at El Sao (516m) just past the Mirador (527m) and leaves you plenty of time to return for some wallowing in the hotel pool.
+The road finishes at El Sao (516m) just past the Mirador (527m) and leaves you plenty of time to return for a splash in the hotel pool.

 You undulate along an impressive coastal road this morning through the Parque Natural Tamadaba along to the small coastal town of Los Caserones – with the option of nipping up to the viewpoint of Mirador del Balcon (360m) as you go.
 Los Caserones is the official start of The Valley of The Tears; a wild and remote climb, renowned for its punishing gradients – 10.8km with an average 9%!

-From the top at El Aserrador (1350m) the road flattens for a bit, passing Ayacata – the perfect lunch spot for cyclists.
+From the top at El Aserrador (1350m) the road flattens for a bit, passing Ayacata, a perfect lunch spot for cyclists.
 The classic route takes you from here to the familiar and welcoming hotel in San Bartolome de Tirajana.

-Day 6: Explore the SW: Barranco de Mogan & the climb to San Bartolome
+Day 6: Explore the SW: Barranco de Mogán & climb to San Bartolomé